CaoQuocViet/AR-Wedding-Invitation-Project/README.md

 Get a glimpse of the AR Wedding Invitation experience by watching the video below:

-[![AR Wedding Invitation Video](https://img.youtube.com/vi/MfpYFZWqypw/0.jpg)](https://youtu.be/MfpYFZWqypw)
+[![AR Wedding Invitation Video](https://img.youtube.com/vi/MfpYFZWqypw/0.jpg)](https://youtu.be/MfpYFZWqypw) *Click the image above to watch the video.*

 ## Table of Contents